HobnobMancer/SI_Hobbs_et_al_2023_cazywebscraper/README.md

 Find the `cazy_webscraper` website [here](https://hobnobmancer.github.io/cazy_webscraper/), including [documentation](https://cazy-webscraper.readthedocs.io/en/latest/?badge=latest) and [GitHub repository](https://github.com/HobnobMancer/cazy_webscraper).

+## Additional files

+Many additional files are provided along side the `cazy_webscraper` manuscript.
+All additional files are stored in the `additional_files.zip` file, which is stored in this repository and can be downloaded [here](https://github.com/HobnobMancer/SI_Hobbs_et_al_2023_cazywebscraper/raw/master/additional_files.zip).
+All additional files are given the name used in the manuscript.

 ## Contributors

 - [Emma E. M. Hobbs](https://github.com/HobnobMancer), PhD candidate, University of St Andrews, James Hutton Institute and University of Strathclyde